Neck pain can affect your sleep, concentration, work and simple daily movements such as driving, turning your head or looking over your shoulder.

 When Neck Pain Needs Urgent Medical Help

-While most neck pain is not serious, there are some situations where you should seek urgent medical assessment (NHS 111, your GP, or A&E).
+While most neck pain is not serious, there are certain situations where it’s important to seek urgent medical assessment — either through NHS 111, your GP, or A&E.

-You’ve had recent significant trauma (e.g. fall from height, road traffic accident)
+• Recent significant trauma (such as a fall from height or road traffic accident)

-You have severe neck pain with fever, feeling very unwell, or unexplained weight loss
+• Severe neck pain with fever, feeling unwell, or unexplained weight loss

-You have a history of cancer, osteoporosis, or long-term steroid use and new severe neck pain
+• A history of cancer, osteoporosis, or long-term steroid use with new or worsening neck pain

-Our chiropractors always screen for these “red flag” indicators during your first appointment.
-If we’re concerned, we won’t treat you – we’ll explain our findings and help you access the most appropriate medical care.
+Our chiropractors screen carefully for these signs at every initial consultation.
+If we have any concerns, we will explain our findings clearly and help you access the most appropriate medical care rather than proceeding with treatment.

 What Happens at Your Neck Pain Assessment